 Prior to the blender’s invention, milkshakes were literally “all shook up” in a metal container.

-Invented by Stephen J. Poplawski, the blender appeared in 1922, saving the arms of soda jerks, and changing history!
+The blender was invented by Stephen J. Poplawski in 1922, saving the arms of soda jerks, and changing history!

 In 1885, folks started using the word “milkshake” in print.

 Back then, they were a “sturdy, healthful eggnog type of drink with eggs and whiskey.”